yuseow/AWS_certification_notes-Solution-Architect-AssociateC03/README.md

 - EC2 has hard drives (called instance store) but they are ephemeral and will disappear after the EC2 instance is terminated.
 Cause it might not always be the same EC2 host that will service your application.
 - **AWS Elastic Block Store (EBS)**: Separate storage drives that are persistent across different EC2.
 Can customise the size, type, configurations.
   - Has "snapshots" which are incremental backups.
 Incremental backup means that the first backup taken of a volume copies all the data.
 For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved. (think G-slides that only save the snapshot of the changes)
-  - Needs EC2 to write to EBS
+  - Needs EC2 to write to EBS, and needs to be in the SAME AZ as the EC2
   - Stores delta changes of the file (so changes to the file doesn't need a full re-write of the whole file)
   - Good if you need to constantly edit the files
+  - Does not automatically scale up if you need more storage though
 - **AWS Simple Storage Service(S3)**: store and retrieve virtually unlimited amount of data at any scale
   - file: object, buckets: folder. can create multiple buckets and store objects across different classes or tiers of data
   - max file size for an object: 5TB